tesujimath/letters-to-amy/content/post/how-long-o-lord/index.md

 Trust is what David clings to in our psalm.
 And knowing how long would require less trust.

 The second reason is our holiness.
 We were chosen in Christ before the creation of the world to be holy and blameless in his sight.
 Our sanctification, our steadily increasing holiness, is a work of the Holy Spirit, but it is also our own most earnest hard work.
-What better work is there to do in the waiting time, that at the time of fulfillment we may be found to be holy and blameless in his sight?
+What better work is there to do in the waiting time, that at the time of fulfilment we may be found to be holy and blameless in his sight?

 Habbakuk also cries out with the same question.